Asymptotic behavior of Heun function and its integral formalism: Introduction

 Recently Heun function started to appear in theoretical modern physics.
 For example the Heun functions come out in the hydrogen-molecule ion\cite{Wils1928}, in the Schr$\ddot{\mbox{o}}$dinger equation with doubly anharmonic potential\cite{Ronv1995} (its solution is the confluent forms of Heun function), in the Stark effect\cite{Epst1926}, in perturbations of the Kerr metric\cite{Teuk1973,Leav1985,Bati2006,Bati2007,Bati2010}, in crystalline materials\cite{Slavy2000}, in Collogero-Moser-Sutherland systems\cite{Take2003}, etc., just to mention a few.\cite{Birk2007,Suzu1999,Suzu1998} Traditionally, we have constructed all physical phenomenons by only using two term recursion relation in power series expansion until 19th century.
 However, modern physics (quantum gravity, SUSY, general relativity, etc) seem to require at least three or four recurrence relations in power series expansions.
 Furthermore these type of problems can not be reduced to two term recurrence relations by changing independent variables and coefficients.\cite{Hortacsu:2011rr}

-In previous paper I showed the analytic solution of Heun function for all higher terms of $A_n$'s by applying three term recurrence formula\cite{Chou2012}; the power series expansion of infinite and polynomial cases\cite{Chou2012c}.
+In previous paper we show the analytic solutions of Heun functions for all higher terms of $A_n$'s by applying three term recurrence formula\cite{Chou2012}; power series expansions for an infinite and polynomial cases\cite{Chou2012c}.

 According to Ronveaux (1995 \cite{Ronv1995}), ``Except in some trivial cases, no example has been given of a solution of Heun's equation expressed in the form of a definite integral or contour integral involving only functions which are, in some sense, simpler.
 It may be reasonably conjectured that no such expressions exist.''